ScottLogic/blog/_posts/2024-10-24-building-an-assignment-algorithm-1.markdown

 - Tech
 tags:
 - Algorithms
-summary: How we built an assignment algorithm, the first blog in a series of 3.
+summary: You're organising a conference and the delegates have voted for what talks they would like to attend.
+How do you give them the fairest choice possible with constraints on talk size?
+Join us for the first blog in a series of 3 which go into the nitty gritty of an algorithm that gave rapid results, 30% fairer than those done by hand!
 author: jwarren
 ---